 Did I convince you to visit New Orleans yet?
 You can click here to book your stay at the Royal Sonesta!

-I was hosted by the Royal Sonesta New Orleans for 3 nights: two nights were complimentary and one night was at a media rate.
+The Royal Sonesta New Orleans hosted me for three nights: two nights were complimentary, and one night was at a media rate.
 Nonetheless, all opinions are my own.